ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 ***

-Just eight years ago, I was a kid living solo in a shabby one-bedroom apartment on 3rd Street in Dover, Ohio.
+Eight years ago, I was just a kid living solo in a shabby one-bedroom apartment.
 I was working an entry-level drafting job at the local window factory.
 I had no forward momentum and no prospects for gaining any steam.

 I wasn't a dad yet, but I was nearing deadbeat status.

-As I [previously mentioned](http://blog.ryanstraits.com/2018/05/14/part-3-a-grown-up-soul.html), I had got some traveling under my belt.
-I was in a fun rock band for a few years.
+As I [previously mentioned](http://blog.ryanstraits.com/2018/05/14/part-3-a-grown-up-soul.html), I had got some traveling under my belt during that period of my life.
+I was in a fun indie-rock band for a few years.
 I had some great friends.
 I went to the local community college, paid as I went, and wound up saving myself a lot of debt in the process.
 I never moved too far from my hometown, so family was always close by.

 These were all great things!
-So why then was I so unhappy during that period of my life?
-Why was I spending my Friday nights at home in my apartment alone, strumming my guitar, playing Madden '09, and falling asleep on the couch after downing half a six-pack.
+So why then was I so profoundly unhappy during that period of my life?
+Why was I spending my Friday nights at home in my apartment alone, strumming my guitar, playing Madden '09, and falling asleep on the couch after downing half a six-pack?

-Nights like these happened too frequently in my later twenties.
-And as proud of that time of life as I am, and the growth and independence I fostered back then, I still don't quite know how to frame the unique sadness I felt.
+Nights like these happened frequently in my later twenties.
+And as proud of that time of life as I am, and the growth and independence I fostered then, I still don't quite know how to frame the unique sadness I felt.
 I think more than anything, I was just very blue.

 The kind of feeling that your life should be something else but it just isn't yet.

-A combination of friends getting married and other friends starting families ripped any of the common ground we once shared right out from under my feet.
+A combination of friends getting married and starting families ripped any of the common ground I once shared with them right out from under my feet.
 It was just a lonely time.
-If my life had a low point, this was undeniably it.
+I guess if my life had a low point, this was undeniably it.

-Now, I'm not naive enough to think that I had any kind of a cursed life.
+Now, I'm not naive enough to think that I have had any kind of a cursed life.
 I was, and am still, incredibly privileged and blessed.
 It's not that my life was heading in some bad direction. _It's that it just wasn't heading in any particular direction at all._

-In a life full of mostly safe and orderly choices, I needed a decision that I couldn't turn back from.
-So I met a girl, I moved four states away and the rest is [history](http://blog.ryanstraits.com/2010/07/05/choose-your-own-adventure.html).
+In a life full of mostly safe and orderly choices, I came to a fork in the road ahead.
+I needed a decision that I couldn't turn back from.
+So I moved four states away, met a girl, and the rest is [history](http://blog.ryanstraits.com/2010/07/05/choose-your-own-adventure.html).
 That decision proved to be a much needed jolt to my social life.
 A brand new city to explore with a brand new group of friends!
 A girl to fall in love and start a new life with.

 It was great and I very much love my life and that girl and those friends and this new home away from home.
 But that freshness eventually wore off, as fresh things are wont to do.
 And that pesky blueness somehow stuck around.
 Like a mental note that never quite made it from my short term to long term memory.
 Or a paragraph that I long since deleted, but the cursor kept sitting there, blinking.